vestrel00/contacts-android/docs/accounts/move-raw-contacts-across-accounts.md

 be a default data (isPrimary: 0,	isSuperPrimary: 0). _Yes, like all other behaviors of this API, this is the same as Google Contacts._

-Contact **IDs** and **lookup keys** will change.
-This means that references to Contact IDs and lookup keys will become invalid.
+Contact **IDs** and **lookup keys** may change.
+This means that references to Contact IDs and lookup keys may become invalid.
 For example, shortcuts may break after performing this operation.

+**(Raw)Contact links** (AggregationExceptions) are also retained, in some cases.
+For example, if there are two RawContacts linked to the same Contact and one RawContact is moved to device (no Account), a new RawContact is created, the original RawContact is deleted, and the two RawContacts are still linked together.
+However, in the case where there are two RawContacts (one having no Account) linked to the same Contact and the device RawContact is moved to the same Account as the sibling RawContact, the two RawContacts are no longer linked to the same Contact.
+This may or may not be intentional.
+Regardless, we should fix it =)